You are responsible for completing the following deliverables this semester.

-The DT&L Project will consist of four phases including a narrative, interview script, podcast interview and discussion of each team’s project.
+The DT&L Project will consist of four phases including a narrative, interview script, video and discussion of each team’s project.
 Each narrative will address the legal, ethical and cultural implications raised by the project.

 - Phase 1: Prepare a narrative, including source materials, discussing and providing background on the team topic.
 The objective of this phase is to provide the materials necessary to fully inform others about the subject matter of the project.

-- Phase 2: Prepare a fully developed script for a 20 – 30 minute interview that discusses the information developed through the narrative.
-The script will contain both the questions to be asked and the full answers to each question.
+- Phase 2: Prepare a fully developed script for a video summary (20 – 30 minute runtime) that discusses the information developed through the narrative.

-- Phase 4: Each team will lead a class length discussion of their project.
+- Phase 3: Each team will prepare a video summary of their project.